muratk3n/thirdwave/en/README.md

 enshrining the military’s 'right to take over and exercise state sovereign power' in case of an emergency.

-Monday’s scrapping of the constitution was, in effect, constitutional.
+Monday’s scrapping of the constitution was, in effect, constitutional"

 [Link](https://amp.france24.com/en/asia-pacific/20210202-junta-holds-all-the-cards-in-myanmar-s-future-but-can-it-end-suu-kyi-s-political-career)